hongkailiu/svt-case-doc/ocp_4.0/ocp_4.0.md

      value: "60"
 ```
 ### Updating kubeltArgument "maxPods"
 The default value for maxPods on all the nodes is 250 pods.
-In order to change it, you'll need to first create a KubeletConfig CRD and then apply it.
+In order to change it, you'll need to first create a KubeletConfig CR (Custom Resource) and then apply it.

 Additional documentation can be found in this [demo](https://drive.google.com/file/d/1Fg92EKqBpKBhjuN-tV3BcdE3FWU3w3sP/view)

-Create the following CRD with the desired value for maxPods, and label for the mahcineConfigPool selector, set to "custom-kubelet: large-pods"
+Create the following CR with the desired value for maxPods, and label for the mahcineConfigPool selector, set to "custom-kubelet: large-pods"

 worker-kube-config-change-maxPods-crd.yaml:
 ```